-For those businesses who are ready to get ahead on Instagram, this guide offers you some simple tips to follow to create a new strategy and measure your results for success.
+For those businesses ready to get ahead on Instagram, this guide offers you some simple tips to follow to create a new strategy and measure your successful results.

 Tips for Amazing Instagram Engagement Strategies

-How we use Instagram has certainly changed in just a few years.
-While people used to be able to see the number of likes on every post, Instagram has made simple shows of engagement harder and harder to see.
+How we use Instagram has undoubtedly changed in just a few years.
+While people used to see the number of likes on every post, Instagram has made simple shows of engagement harder and harder to see.
 Brands on Instagram have to take charge of their marketing and implement social media engagement tactics that will work for today's mobile audience.

 1. Post Content That Audiences Will Save